rust-cli/book/src/tutorial/cli-args.md

 </aside>

 Now, we still need to get the actual arguments our program got into this form.
-One option would be manually parse the list of strings we get from the operating system and build the structure ourselves.
+One option would be to manually parse the list of strings we get from the operating system and build the structure ourselves.
-It would looks something like this:
+It would look something like this:

 ```rust,ignore
 {{#include cli-args-struct.rs:10:15}}